 Wondering what exact trends and tactics lay in store for the year ahead?
 Read on to find out 17 content marketing trends that’ll likely dominate in 2021.

 Trend #1: Video content marketing will take center stage

 Most marketers today are no strangers to video and its effectiveness in marketing, and video content marketing has grown significantly in the last couple of years.

 In fact, 83% of marketers believe that video is becoming increasingly important and gives good ROI, which indicates the start of more brands using video content as part of their online marketing strategies.

 Plus, as you know, video content is being devoured on social media like never before.
 YouTube, not Bing or Yahoo, is the second biggest search engine after Google.
 People search for practically everything on YouTube — how-tos, product demos, recipes — you name it.

 - 96% of people say they’ve watched an explainer video to learn more about a product or service.

-- 79% of people say a brand’s video has convinced them to buy a piece of software or app.
+- 84% of people say a brand’s video has convinced them to buy a product or service.